Sprained ankle happens at least once to almost everyone; occasionally it can ruin the rest of your life; many tissues are commonly involved.

 A strong recommendation; if you know your ankle is not getting better, get a scan.
 Fractures of the one of the tarsal bones lurk and are often missed on plain xrays, sometimes with very serious consequences.

 There are also many tendons that cross the ankle to move the foot and the toes.
-Tendons connect muscle to bone, enabling you to move your foot.
+Tendons connect muscle to bone, enabling you to move your foot; the muscles of the ankle are commonly involved.

 The muscles usually affected lie on the outer side of the lower leg.
 There are three of them called the peronei group, plus a few others, mainly for moving the toes.